simith/builder_session_reinvent2019_fr/docs/04_OTA_SETUP.md

 build$ make
 ```

-You should now have the latest frmware ready to be deployed via AWS IoT Device Management.
+You should now have the latest firmware ready to be deployed via AWS IoT Device Management.
 We will now go through the OTA workflow to deploy the firmware update to your thing.
 Before that we need to upload the firmware to the S3 bucket we created before.

 ```
-$aws s3 cp firmware.bin s3://<BUCKET_NAME>/furmware_v_1_1.bin
+$ aws s3 cp aws_demos.bin s3://<BUCKET_NAME>/firmware_v_1_1.bin
 upload: ./firmware.bin to s3://<BUCKET_NAME>/firmware_v_1_1.bin
 ```

 ## Deploying the update